ExgnosisClasses/JavaWeek1/Labs/Lab 4-1 Arrays/Lab 4-1 Arrays.md

 ## Lab Objectives

 This lab explores some array basics.
-For this lab, you can just use a basic `Runner` class with a `main()` method.
+For this lab, you can use a basic `Runner` class with a `main()` method.
 Do all of your work in the main method.

 ---
 <br/>
 <br/>

-## Part One: Simple Arrays
+## Part 1: Simple Arrays

 Create two different arrays of integers each with a length of five with the same entries {10,11,12,14,15}.
 In the code below, these are creatively called `first` and `second`

 The first array is created using the `new` operator and a loop to initialize the array.
-- Note that we cannot use the compact form of the for loop because we need an explict value for the index, so we use the older form of the for loop
+- Note that we cannot use the compact form of the `for` loop because we need an explict value for the index, so we use the other form of the `for` loop with an explicit loop index counter.

 The second array is created using the static initialization syntax.